nestjs/docs.nestjs.com/content/graphql/interfaces.md

 #### Interface resolvers

-So far, using interfaces, you could only share fields with your objects.
-But what if you want to share methods using your interface?
-That's when you use interface resolvers.
+So far, using interfaces, you could only share field definitions with your objects.
+If you also want to share the actual field resolvers implementation, you can create a dedicated interface resolver, as follows:
 To do so, create a resolver and point its type to the interface, then define your methods using the `@ResolveField` decorator.

 ```typescript